Domino Printing profit falls; cautions on 2013 market conditions

-Dec 11 Barcode-printer maker Domino Printing Sciences Plc reported a 10 percent fall in full-year profit as customers cut down on investment in new capacity amid economic uncertainty in Europe, and said it was cautious about market conditions heading into 2013.
+Barcode-printer maker Domino Printing Sciences Plc DOPR.L reported a 10 percent fall in full-year profit as customers cut down on investment in new capacity amid economic uncertainty in Europe, and said it was cautious about market conditions heading into 2013.

 "We leave 2012 as we entered it, with a combination of uncertainty and instability in world economies," the company said in a statement.
 "We remain cautious about market conditions and their impact on the investment plans of our customers."

-For the year ended Oct.
-31, the company reported a pretax profit of 53.7 million pounds (about $86 million) on an underlying basis, down from 59.5 million pounds last year.
+For the year ended October 31, the company reported a pretax profit of 53.7 million pounds on an underlying basis, down from 59.5 million pounds last year.

 Sales fell 1 percent to 312.1 million pounds, with sales in China and Western Europe dropping below levels reported last year.